Sam Bockarie

-Samuel Sam Bockarie, widely known as Mosquito (2 October 1964 – 5 May 2003), was a Sierra Leonean politician and army commander who served as a leader of the Revolutionary United Front (RUF).
+Samuel Sam Bockarie (2 October 1964 – 5 May 2003), widely known as Mosquito, was a Sierra Leonean politician and army commander who served as a leader of the Revolutionary United Front (RUF).
 Bockarie was infamous during the Sierra Leone Civil War for his brutal tactics, which included amputation, mutilation, and rape.
 He earned the nickname "Mosquito" for his ability to attack when his enemies were off-guard, mainly during the night.
+In the book Merchant of Death, the author states the nickname came from Bockarie's claims that he would "suck the life out of his enemies."
 During his service in the RUF, he befriended future Liberian president Charles Taylor, and RUF commander Foday Sankoh.
 When Sankoh was imprisoned from March 1997 until April 1999, Bockarie served as commander of the RUF in his place.

 Youth

 Sam Bockarie was born on 2 October 1964 in Koidu Town, Kono District in the Eastern Province of Sierra Leone.
 Bockarie was the son of a diamond miner and he was raised in his hometown of Koidu Town.
 Following in his father's footsteps, Bockarie dropped out of secondary school to become a diamond miner.
 In 1985, he left the mines and started a career as a professional disco dancer, touring the countryside.
 He eventually moved to Liberia, and then to Abidjan, Côte d'Ivoire where he worked as a barber, electrician, and waiter.